As an Amazon Associate I earn from qualifying purchases.

 It may come as a surprise that there are many different types of insoles.
 They come in any variety from dollar store foam options to custom orthotics that cost hundreds of dollars.

 But, if you’ve ever strolled down the aisle at a local store and just grabbed a random pair to stick in your shoes, they probably hurt your feet worse than having no insole at all!

 Now, they didn’t hurt your feet because they were bad insoles – you just bought the wrong ones!
 The chances of grabbing a pair of insoles without doing some research beforehand and having them work are very very low.
 They could have been the wrong firmness, had the incorrect height of the arch, etc.

 So before buying a pair of insoles, ask yourself, are you looking for extra cushioning, or more support?
 If your heels or the balls of your feet are sore after spending a day walking or standing on a hard floor, you probably just need some extra cushioning.
 If so, you are lucky.
 Cushioning insoles tend to be the cheapest, and most good brands will provide you with relief.

 While insoles of this variety tend to be harder to find (because you need one that fits your specific foot geography), we have found some of the best ones that work for the majority of people.
-If you’re in a hurry to get some foot relief, here are our favorites!
+It wasn’t easy, though.

 Before we take an in-depth look at our top recommendations, let’s have a word about a ploy from the “insole industry” that you may have fallen for.
 Here’s the truth: there is not a “best insole for boots”, a “best insole for running”, or even a “best insole for overweight people”.
 If you find an insole that is adequate for your foot type, it will be great in your boots.
 It will be awesome in your running shoes, and it will be awesome if you gain weight.